CiscoCloud/clus-my-hero-app/README-Workshop-4-Postman-users.md

 #### Note:

 Application URL was give at the environment setup step.
+It can also be found from the Traefik console.

 # 3 Application Management